Daniela1026/holbertonschool-validation/module3_task2/README.md

 "## Workflow"
-    The workflow is executed into Ubuntu 18.04 environment Required tools are installed prior to any make target by executing the script setup.sh
+    The workflow is executed into Ubuntu 18.04 environment Required tools are installed prior to any make target by executing the script setup.sh.